parcelvoy/platform/docs/docs/how-to/campaigns/templates.md

 ```

 #### Floor
-Round a decimal valu down to the closest whole number.
+Round a decimal value down to the closest whole number.
 ```handlebars
 {{ floor 5.14 }} // = `5`
 ```